 Take a Lunch and Quick Breaks

 I never used to take lunches.
 I’d eat at my desk and keep powering through the day.
 It’s really easy to get burned out that way.
-Make sure you take time to get up and walk around a few times throughout the day, as well as taking a dedicated lunch break.
+Make sure you take time to get up and walk around a few times throughout the day, as well as take a dedicated lunch break.

-Getting up and leaving your workspace for 30 minutes will help tremendously with how to stay focused working from home.
+Getting up and leaving your workspace for 30 minutes will help tremendously with how to stay focused while working from home.
 In just that short period, your mind can relax, and you’ll feel refreshed coming back.
 If you can, go outside, meditate, video chat with a friend, or even take a quick drive.
 I swear the days that I take lunch; my day seems to go by so much faster.

 Along with a scheduled lunch, if possible, plan breaks throughout the day.
 With this sort of routine, your day will be over before you know it.
-Besides, going all day without walking away from your desk is not only hard on your mind, it’s hard on your body.
+Besides, going all day without walking away from your desk is not only hard on your mind, but it’s also hard on your body.
 You need to be able to move around throughout the day.

 30% of people who work from home report feeling “highly stressed” compared to 25% of those who work on-site.

 Some businesses will have strict work hours.
 Most have you starting at nine and end at five.
 But there are plenty of companies that offer work on flex hours.
 This makes it easy to either get lazy with your start and stop times or find yourself working too many long hours.

 Keeping yourself on a schedule is essential.
 Our minds and bodies thrive on a schedule.
 It helps us achieve our goals and track our progress.
 It can help make you feel more in control of your day, form healthy habits, and reduce your stress levels.
 Staying on a schedule will improve your mental health in so many ways!